Puttrix/Trafficinator/README.md

   - **Site search simulation** with configurable probability and realistic search terms
   - **Outlinks and downloads tracking** with external URLs and file downloads
   - **Custom events tracking** with click events and random user interactions
+  - **Ecommerce orders simulation** with realistic product catalog and purchase flows
   - **Extended visit durations** of 1-8 minutes for realistic engagement metrics
   - **Traffic source diversification** with search engines, social media, referrals, and direct traffic
   - **Global visitor simulation** with realistic country distribution using authentic IP ranges